SadRus/chat-bots-no1/README.md

  `pip install -r requirements`
 6. Create a file(unit) in the `/etc/systemd/system` called like name project, e.g. `chat-bots-no1.service`, use:
 `touch /etc/systemd/system/chat-bots-no1.service`
-7. Write the following config into it:
+7. Write the following config:
     * Execstart - for start the sevice
     * Restart - auto-restart the service if it crashes
     * WantedBy - for start service within server